dinhgia2106/Youtube-livechat-overlay/README.md

 # YouTube Live Chat Overlay Extension

-Chrome extension to display chat overlay when watching YouTube live stream in fullscreen.
+Chrome extension that displays a non-intrusive live chat overlay while watching YouTube videos in fullscreen.
+The overlay is configurable, supports per-user blocking, and adapts to the video play/pause state.

 ## Features

-- Display chat overlay when in fullscreen mode
+- Show chat overlay in fullscreen
-- **Drag overlay** to move position
-- **Resize overlay** by dragging corner
-- **Direct settings** on overlay (no popup needed)
+- Drag to move, resize via bottom-right handle
+- Overlay settings panel (on the overlay header)
-- Adjust background opacity of overlay
+  - Background opacity
-- Change size and position of chat box
+  - Width and height
-- Auto-update chat messages
-- Transparent interface with dark background
+  - Polling interval (ms)
+  - Reset to defaults
+- Pause-aware scanning (auto-stops when the video is paused; resumes on play)
+- Click a chat message to block that author (inline, no exit from fullscreen)
+- Persistent blocked users list (view/unblock from popup)
+- Simplified popup: Enable/Disable overlay, Reset, and Blocked users list
+- Stores settings in `chrome.storage.sync`

 ## Installation